 Invite a crowd because we’re making a big pot of gumbo

 It takes about 3 hours from start to finish but there is lots of down time in between steps.
-It’s a good game day recipe.
-Or a good recipe to make when you HAVE to be at home because you are say, auto cleaning your oven or something exciting like that.
+It’s a good game day recipe and can be made the day before.
+It is also a good recipe to make when you HAVE to be at home because you are say, auto cleaning your oven or something exciting like that.

 Gone are the days of seafood gumbo, sausage or chicken gumbo.
 This hearty stew has all 3!

 At one or more stages of this dish you may wonder if you are doing this right.
 Forge ahead.
 It’s going to turn out just fine.

 Adapted from Paula Deen

 2 cups rotisserie chicken breast